-It’s also easy to add features like dial-in and recording with the Daily.co API.
-They are available with our Scale plan.
-We're updating our dial-in pricing, so please contact us to get the latest.
+It’s also easy to add features like dial-in, audio-only rooms, live streaming, and recording with the Daily API.
+Recording is available with our Scale plan.
+(Dial-in is part of custom enterprise plans — please contact us for dial-in.)

 Recording is calculated using plain minutes, not participant-minutes.
 This is based on how we technically handle the recording, which lets us offer more affordable recording.

-Daily.co composites the recording in the client.
+Daily composites the recording in the client.
 (You're not sending us multiple streams to composite).
-Our API lead Kwin describes more in a blog post about transcoding recordings, and using the MUX API in conjunction with our Daily.co API.
+Our API lead Kwin describes more in a blog post about transcoding recordings, and using the MUX API in conjunction with our Daily API.
 Scroll down to the last section there, 'Under the covers — using the HTML MediaRecorder API.'